bhuvana1981/markdown/testfile1.md

-# Deployment Guide for ARS Frontend Application
+# Deployment Guide for ARS Backend Application

-This guide provides a simple walkthrough for deploying the ARS frontend application using **AWS CodeBuild** and **Ansible**.
+This guide outlines the steps to deploy the ARS backend application using **AWS CodeBuild** and **Ansible**.

 ---

 ## Prerequisites

-1. Access to the **AWS Console** with the correct role.
+- Access to the **AWS Console** with the appropriate IAM role.
+- Knowledge of the environment to deploy (e.g., `dev`, `prod`).
-2. Ensure the appropriate CodeBuild project exists (e.g., `ansible-deploy-dev`).
+- Ensure the required CodeBuild projects are available:
-3. Verify that all necessary configurations are in place.
+  - Artifact promotion project.
+  - Ansible deployment project for the desired environment.

 ---